Last updated: 6th July 2020

 - the safeguards The Firm provides when transferring personal data to a third country or international organisation.

-- The data subject must provide evidence as to identity, in the form of a current passport/driving license to the Data Protection Officer upon request who will in turn verify the identity of the data subject before complying with the request.
+- The data subject must provide identification, in the form of a current passport/driving license to the Data Protection Officer upon request who will in turn verify the identity of the data subject before complying with the request.

 - The data subject must identify the data that is being requested and where it is being held and this information must be evidenced within the SAR.
 Note that the data subject is entitled to ask for all data that The Firm holds, without specifying that data.

-- The date by which the identification checks and the specification of the data sought must be recorded; The Firm has one month from this date to provide the requested information.
+- The Firm has one month from receipt of request to provide the requested information.
 The Firm reserves the right to extend the time to respond by a further two months if the request is complex or The Firm have received a number of requests from the data subject.
 The Firm will let the data subject know within one month of receiving their request and explain why the extension is necessary.

 - The SAR is immediately forwarded to the Data Protection Officer who will ensure that the requested data is collected within the time period.